Promises of big bucks not enough to justify rushed consideration of data center proposal

 How different this data center proposal is being treated as compared to when a casino was being pitched for Howell Township in 1998 and 1999.
 If you haven’t read this story on it, I urge you to do so — there are some interesting parallels between the two projects, which have little in common except for Howell Township and the siren song of lots and lots of easy money.

-Then-state Sen. Mike Rogers led the charge against the casino, which the township board rejected it by a single vote.
+Then-state Sen. Mike Rogers led the charge against the casino, which the township board rejected by a single vote.

 So where do state Rep. Jason Woolford, state Sen. Lana Theis, and U.S. Rep. Tom Barrett stand on this, the biggest project ever pitched for the community they all represent?
 Are they for it?
 Against it?
 If ever there was a time for some leadership from our electeds, this is it.
 But we’ve heard not a peep from them, and that silence has not gone unnoticed.